Least action principles for incompressible flows and geodesics between shapes: Introduction

 \begin{theorem} Let $\Omega_0$, $\Omega_1$ be bounded open sets in $\R^d$ with equal volume, and let $\rho=(\rho_t)_{t\in[0,1]}$ be the density along the Wasserstein geodesic path that connects $\one_{\Omega_0}$ and $\one_{\Omega_1}$.
 Then the infimum for shape distance in \eqref{d:ds} is achieved by some path satisfying the constraints \eqref{e:inf1a},\eqref{e:inf1b},\eqref{e:inf1a2} if and only if $\rho$ is a characteristic function. \end{theorem}

 For dimension $d=1$ the Wasserstein density is always a characteristic function.
-For dimension $d>1$ however, this property of being a characteristic function requires that the Wasserstein geodesic is given piecewise by rigid body motion.
-(See Remarks~\ref{r:rho1}--\ref{r:rho3}.)
+For dimension $d>1$ however, this property of being a characteristic function, {together with convexity of the density along transport lines,} requires that the Wasserstein geodesic is given piecewise by rigid translation.
+See Corollary~\ref{cor:rigid} and Remark~\ref{r:rho3} in {subsection \ref{ss:rigid}.}

 \textit{Limits of Euler sprays.} For the Euler sprays constructed in the proof of Theorem~\ref{th2}, the fluid domains $\Omega_t$ do not typically have smooth boundary, due to the presence of cluster points of the countable set of microdroplets.
 The geodesic equations that they satisfy, then, are not quite classical free-boundary water-wave equations.
 Rather, our Euler sprays provide a family of weak solutions $(\rho^\eps,v^\eps,p^\eps)$ to the following system of Euler equations: